Retro-Zero/laravel-blog-platform/docs/database-schema.md

-# Database Schema
+# BlogVerse Database Schema

-This document describes the database structure, relationships, and data flow for my Blog Platform.
-It showcases my database design skills and understanding of relational data modeling.
+This document provides a comprehensive overview of the BlogVerse database structure, including tables, relationships, and data models.

 ## 📊 Database Overview

-The Blog Platform uses MySQL as the primary database with the following core tables:
+BlogVerse uses MySQL/MariaDB as the primary database system.
+The schema is designed for a modern blog platform with user authentication, content management, and analytics capabilities.

-- **users** - User accounts and authentication
-- **posts** - Blog posts and content
-- **comments** - User comments on posts
-- **categories** - Post categorization
-- **tags** - Post tagging system
-- **post_tag** - Many-to-many relationship between posts and tags

-## 🏗️ Table Structures
+## 🗄️ Table Structure

 ### Users Table

+**Purpose**: Store user account information and authentication data

 ```sql
 CREATE TABLE users (